ironsheep/P2-RPi-IoT-gateway/RPI-SETUP.md

 If you are new to this then I suggest you follow their instructions.

-**HEADS UP!!!** If you are new to all of this please SKIP the next sections headed with **"Reference ONLY..."** as these are for advanced users only!
+**HEADS UP!!!** If you are new to all of this please SKIP the next sections headed with **"Reference ONLY..."** as this reference info is for advanced users only!
 As a beginner you can skip to the section **[Boot the RPi after insterting the uSD card](https://github.com/ironsheep/P2-RPi-IoT-gateway/blob/main/RPI-SETUP.md#boot-the-rpi-after-insterting-the-usd-card)** after copying the new image to your uSD card.

 **--->>> Begin SKIP <<<---**